KohlbacherLab/dnpm-dip-deployment/README.md

 **HTTP Basic Authentication**

 Alternatively, access to the ETL API can be secured using HTTP Basic Authentication, as described in [the NGINX docs](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

+#### Forward Proxy

+As mentioned above, TLS connections from the DNPM:DIP backend to the broker are handled by a forward proxy configured via `nginx/sites-enabled/forward-proxy.conf`.
+Adapt the hostname of the broker server in this file, especially in case your site uses the Samply Infrastructure, in order to point to your local Samply Beam Connect server.

+> :warning: **NOTE**:
+> In the template config file, the default activated `location` block uses _dynamic_ resolution of the defined upstream server.
+> This is due to the fact that in the simpler case that's below, where a `proxy_pass` directive is used, the NGINX tries to check whether the configured upstream
+> is reachable _upon start-up_ and when this fails, the NGINX service fails to start altogether.
+This issue is avoided with the default configuration using dynamic resolution,
+> but at the advantage that this setup might also lead to errors of the form "no resolver defined to resolve ...", which requires configuring a `resolver` (see the template).
+>
+> Ideally, once the connection between the DNPM:DIP node setup and broker server (i.e. either thr "NGINX Broker" or Samply Beam Proxy) is possible, you should activate
+> the second `location` block commented by default.

 -------